26

 8

 • $\begingroup$ Could you add more details, in order to improve the chance that responders can give more accurate information which is not already in the Airbus materials. for example: where have you read about the three flight control computers? generally speaking, the simplest way to choose which calculation to use, is to use the "middle one".
-Airbus training materials cover these topics in quite good detail. (all three outcomes are never completely equal (they may have small differences but there's always some difference). $\endgroup$ May 31, 2015 at 13:28
+Airbus training materials cover these topics in quite good detail. (all three outcomes are never completely equal (they may have small differences but there's always some difference). $\endgroup$ Commented May 31, 2015 at 13:28

 • 1